Olympics: Powerful Sheikh Ahmad temporarily leaves IOC roles

 The Kuwaiti IOC member heads Olympic Solidarity — the multi-million dollar IOC purse that funds sports projects globally.
 He is also head of the Association of National Olympic Committees (ANOC) and president of the Olympic Council of Asia (OCA).

-Sheikh Ahmad did not give any details of the case against him in Switzerland but denied any wrongdoing in a statement.
-Reports in Kuwaiti media suggested the case against him was linked to a domestic issue.
+Sheikh Ahmad did not give any details of the case against him but denied any wrongdoing.
+Kuwaiti media reports said the case was linked to a domestic issue.

-“Sheikh Ahmad does not wish for the case into these politically motivated allegations to distract attention away from the excellent work carried out by his colleagues in the Olympic movement,” the Sheikh said in a statement issued by his office.
+“Sheikh Ahmad does not wish for the case into these politically motivated allegations to distract attention away from the excellent work carried out by his colleagues in the Olympic movement,” he said in a statement.

 “Therefore, Sheikh Ahmad has today decided to step aside temporarily from his roles and responsibilities as an IOC member and Chairman of Olympic Solidarity commission, pending the outcome of the IOC Ethics commission hearing.”